 Following an Environmental Legal Review and an Environmental and Social Screening Assessment, which provided crucial information to align the project's development and design with international best practice on sustainable project development, the Company completed a comprehensive Environmental and Social Impact Assessment ("ESIA"), which was developed to local Madagascar ("Malagasy"), Equator Principles, World Bank and International Finance Corporation ("IFC") standards.
-The ESIA was submitted to the Office National d'Environment ("ONE") during fiscal 2018.
+The ESIA was submitted to the Office National d'Environment ("ONE") (the Madagascar Environment Ministry) during fiscal 2018.